rcliftonharvey/dspfilters4juce/README.md

 There are some multi-channel and per-buffer methods that are part of the original **DSPFilters** code, I am aware of those.
 However, they are meant to operate on float arrays which are not "native" to JUCE, as JUCE uses its own data type [AudioSampleBuffer](https://www.juce.com/doc/classAudioBuffer).

-Since JUCE's [AudioSampleBuffers](https://www.juce.com/doc/classAudioBuffer) are capable of many more things than float arrays, I have created wrapper classes that will make them easier to process.
+Since JUCE's **AudioSampleBuffers** are capable of many more things than float arrays, I have created wrapper classes that will make them easier to process.
 This allows the code to stay "native" to JUCE and eliminates the need for loops and float array extraction.

-These wrappers automatically instantiate as many filters as there are channels in the passed [AudioSampleBuffer](https://www.juce.com/doc/classAudioBuffer), and loop through it while applying the filters to all the contained sample data.
+These wrappers automatically instantiate as many filters as there are channels in the passed **AudioSampleBuffers**, and loop through it while applying the filters to all the contained sample data.

 #### Remember this?
 ```c++